wp-plugins/perfect-client-testimonial/readme.txt

 Plugin Features

-* Shortcode System
+* Shortcode System.
 * Wordpress Custom Post Enabled.
-* Post Thumbnail.
+* Easy to Use.
-*You can use it sidebar via Text widgets.
+* You can use it sidebar via Text widgets.
+* You can use it in posts or pages.
+* Just use this shortcode [tmrd-testimonial] where you want show the testimonial.

 Live Preview: http://nakshighor.com/testimonial/

 == Installation ==